How To Upgrade Drawer Knobs, Pulls, and Handles

 A few things to keep in mind when shopping:

-Usability/Function How frequently will you be using the hardware?
-If you access the drawer/door multiple times each day be sure to select something that is easy and comfortable to grip and will hold up to a little bit of abuse.
+Usability/Function: How frequently will you be using the hardware?
+If you access the drawer/door multiple times each day, be sure to select something easy and comfortable to grip that will hold up to a little bit of abuse.
 Where are the knobs or pulls being used?
-If you're going to be installing them in the kitchen be sure to choose something that can be easily cleaned, avoid intricate knobs with carvings that dirt and grime can get stuck in.
+If you’re going to be installing them in the kitchen, be sure to choose something that can be easily cleaned, and avoid intricate knobs with carvings that dirt and grime can get stuck in.

-Replacement Buy a few extra knobs.
-It's annoying, especially if you are buying expensive hardware, but its good to have a backup just incase something breaks.
-And it'll to be much cheaper down the road than having to buy all new hardware if that particular knob/pull is out of production.
+Replacement: Buy a few extra knobs.
+It’s annoying, especially if you are buying expensive hardware, but it’s good to have a backup just in case something breaks.
+And it’ll be much cheaper down the road than having to buy all new hardware if that particular knob/pull is out of production.